roycclu/react-native-sticky-header-footer-scroll-view/README.md

 A `<StickyHeaderFooterScrollView>` wrapper that

-- Takes a ScrollView-like component
+- Takes any component and make it scrollable
 - Takes a header and/or a footer and makes it sticky
 - Works on iOS and Android